866.845.5571

 Why Delayed-Onset Injuries Are Often Overlooked

 Delayed-onset injuries are frequently overlooked because of the body’s natural response to trauma.
 After an accident, adrenaline surges through the body, often masking pain and discomfort, leading individuals to believe they are uninjured or only mildly hurt.
-Additionally, some injuries, such as TBIs, can present with subtle initial symptoms that are easy to dismiss or confuse with stress, fatigue, or even a minor headache.
+Additionally, some injuries, like TBIs, often present with subtle initial symptoms that are easy to dismiss or confuse with stress, fatigue, or even a minor headache.

 The Importance of Early Medical Attention